Learning to Dial-a-Ride: A Deep Graph Reinforcement Learning Approach to the Electric Dial-a-Ride Problem

 This research demonstrates that edge-based deep reinforcement learning can effectively address complex vehicle routing problems with integrated operational decisions, achieving near-optimal performance with computational efficiency suitable for real-time deployment.
-The sub-second inference time enables deployment in dynamic environments where traditional optimization methods become computationally intractable.
+The inference time of approximately 10 seconds enables practical deployment in operational environments where traditional optimization methods requiring hours become computationally intractable.
 Beyond empirical performance, the edge-centric formulation offers a more structured representation of routing decisions by operating directly on graph edges rather than latent node embeddings.
 This added structural alignment with the underlying combinatorial problem may facilitate future theoretical analysis of learning dynamics, stability, and convergence properties of routing policies.
 While formal convergence guarantees for deep reinforcement learning remain an open challenge, the proposed architecture provides a promising foundation for such analysis.
 As cities worldwide pursue electrification and autonomous mobility services, the framework presented here provides both algorithmic advances and practical guidance for fleet deployment decisions.